RituP006/Personal-Expense-Tracker/README.md

 # Expenses_app

-#### This app is an personal Expense tracker that track daily expenses of one week.
+### This app is an personal Expense tracker that track daily expenses of a week.
-#### It has a chart that displays how much you spent each day in a week.
+### It displays how much you spent each day in a week in the form of chart.

 - It's built using Flutter.